-This is one of those recipes that makes the house smell amazing and barely asks anything from you in return.
+This is one of those recipes that makes the house smell amazing and barely asks anything from you in return, with roasted garlic and butter aromas that fill the kitchen.

-Baked chicken thighs come out juicy every time, but add garlic butter and now you’ve got something crave-worthy.
+Baked chicken thighs come out juicy every time, but add garlic butter and now you've got something crave-worthy, especially when bone-in, skin-on thighs are roasted at 400°F for crisp skin.

 Everything happens in one pan.